lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 ## Exercises

-- add a test to ensure that any non numbers entered into the `weight` field cause the field to become invalid and show a "Weight must be a number" error.
+- Add a test to ensure that any non numbers entered into the `weight` field cause the field to become invalid and show a "Weight must be a number" error.
-- add a `@submit.prevent` listener to the `<form>`.
+- Add a `@submit.prevent` listener to the `<form>`.
 When the form is submitted, emit an event with the `patientForm`.
- - submit the form using Vue Test Utils and assert the correct event and payload is emitted.
+ - Submit the form using Vue Test Utils and assert the correct event and payload is emitted.

-You can find the completed source code (including exercises) in the [GitHub repository](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code): https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.
+You can find the completed source code (including exercises) in the [GitHub repository under examples/form-validation](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code): https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.

 \pagebreak